Unsafe operation of drones

 - higher than 120 metres (400 feet) above the ground.

-If you think any of these rules was broken, submit a complaint to CASA:
+If you think any of these rules were broken, submit a complaint to CASA:

 Noise from drones